live-clones/gmsh/utils/guicompare/README.txt

   utils/guicompare/run.sh

-The pictures land in utils/guicompare/out/figures, one sheet per dialog, the three versions side by side at their true size: a dialog that came out twice as tall as the one it replaces has to look twice as tall.
+The pictures land in utils/guicompare/out/figures, one sheet per dialog, the versions side by side at their true size: a dialog that came out twice as tall as the one it replaces has to look twice as tall.

+utils/guicompare/out/bench.html is the lot in one page -- every dialog, every interface, a box to filter by name and a switch to double the pixels.
+It points at the shots where they lie rather than carrying them, so it is opened from the disk, next to them.

 How it works, and why it is built this way
 ------------------------------------------